What is the Dark Web: Things You Need To Know Before Accessing The Dark Web

 The dark web was created to bring buyers and sellers together who require anonymity when dealing with each other.
 This anonymity is not only used for nefarious activities but also for journalists who want to interview sources who need to remain anonymous or live in countries where serious sanctions would prevent them from revealing information.
 Whereas the World Wide Web is monitored and considered non-private, the dark web is completely secure.
 The dark web uses tight encryption technology to keep everyone anonymous and everything private.

 Due to its secretive nature, the dark web has attracted hackers, cybercriminals, drug lords, child pornographers, and even hitmen selling their services online.
-Many websites are owned by scammers and only use them for a short time before pulling the plug and opening up shop elsewhere.
+Many dark web websites are owned by scammers and only use them for a short time before pulling the plug and opening up shop elsewhere.

 Researchers estimate that at least $180 million of business was conducted on the dark web in 2015, and that was five years ago!
 Undoubtedly, that number is substantially higher now.

 Government law enforcement officials have dedicated hackers and task forces that infiltrate the dark web to find and apprehend criminals doing business there.
+To access dark web websites, you often need to use a dark web browser, which provides the necessary security and anonymity.

 How the Dark Web Works